Mehrdad Mohammadi: Sepahan

 Mohammadi joined Sepahan on 14 June 2016 with signing a five-year contract.
 He has also offers from Persepolis and Paykan.

 Desportivo Aves

-Mehrdad Mohammadi joined Desportivo Aves in May 2019.
+Mohammadi joined Desportivo Aves in May 2019.

 On July 21, 2020, he terminated his contract after the club failed to pay him for 3 months.

 International career

-He made his debut against Cambodia in a 2022 FIFA World Cup qualifying match on 10 October 2019.
+He made his senior team debut against Cambodia in a 2022 FIFA World Cup qualifying match on 10 October 2019.